AI Workshop: learn to build apps with AI →

 Browser events: Touch Events

-Touch events are those events that are triggered when viewing the page on a mobile device, like a smartphone or a tablet.
+Touch events are triggered when viewing the page on a touch device, such as a smartphone or tablet.

 They allow you to track multitouch events.